nginx/agent/hugo/content/configuration/configuration-overview.md

       -nginx-app-protect-report-interval duration      The period of time the agent will check for App Protect software changes on the dataplane
       --nginx-exclude-logs string              One or more NGINX access log paths that you want to exclude from metrics collection.
 This key is formatted as a string and multiple values should be provided as a comma-separated list.
       --nginx-socket string                    The NGINX plus counting unix socket location. (default "unix:/var/run/nginx-agent/nginx.sock")
+      --nginx-treat-warnings-as-errors         On nginx -t, treat warnings as failures on configuration application.
       --server-command string                  The name of the command server sent in the tls configuration.
       --server-grpcport int                    The desired GRPC port to use for nginx-agent traffic. (default 443) --server-host string                     The IP address of the server host.
 IPv4 addresses and hostnames are supported. (default "127.0.0.1")